Robert Maudsley: Solitary confinement

 In 1983, Maudsley was deemed too dangerous for a normal cell.
 Prison authorities built a two-cell unit in the basement of Wakefield Prison.
-Due to his history of violence, when outside his cell he is escorted by at least four prison officers.
+Due to his history of violence, when outside his cell, he was supervised by at least four prison officers.

-In March 2000, Maudsley unsuccessfully pleaded for the terms of his solitary confinement to be relaxed, or to be allowed to take his own life via a cyanide capsule.
+In March 2000, Maudsley unsuccessfully attempted for the terms of his solitary confinement to be relaxed, or to be allowed to take his own life via a cyanide capsule.
 He asked for a pet budgerigar, which was denied.

 In 2003, Maudsley was moved to Wakefield Prison's Close Supervision Centre, which was built to house Britain's most dangerous inmates.
 He was let out of his cell one hour every day to exercise.

 In March 2025, Maudsley began a hunger strike after his luxury items, such as a video game console, books, and a music system, were confiscated by prison guards.
-In April 2025, it was reported that he had been moved from Wakefield Prison to a Category A facility in HMP Whitemoor.
+The following month, more than 50 years into his life sentence, after more than 40 years in solitary confinement, it was reported that he had been moved from Wakefield Prison to a Category A facility in HMP Whitemoor.